adobe/aepsdk-core-ios/README.md

 ## About this project

-`AEPCore`, `AEPService`, `AEPIdentity` represent the core Adobe Experience Platform SDK extensions that are required for every app implementation.
-The core extensions contain a common set of functionality and frameworks, such as  Experience Cloud Identity services, data event hub, reusable networking, disk access routines, and so on, which are required by all Adobe and third-party extensions.
+The `AEPCore`, `AEPServices`, and `AEPIdentity` extensions represent the foundation of the Adobe Experience Platform SDK - every app using the SDK must include them.
+These modules contain a common set of functionality and services which are required by all SDK extensions.

+`AEPCore` contains implementation of the Event Hub.
+The Event Hub is the mechanism used for delivering events between the app and the SDK.
+The Event Hub is also used for sharing data between extensions.

+`AEPServices` provides several reusable implementations needed for platform support, including networking, disk access, and database management.

+`AEPIdentity` implements the integration with Adobe Experience Platform Identity services.

 `AEPSignal` represents the Adobe Experience Platform SDK's `Signal` extension that allows marketers to send a "signal" to their apps to send data to external destinations or to open URLs.

 `AEPLifecycle` represents the Adobe Experience Platform SDK's `Lifecycle` extension that helps collect application Lifecycle metrics such as, application install or upgrade information, application launch and session information, device information, and any additional context data provided by the application developer.